 Robust miniature controller

 All electronics are located in a miniature aluminum housing for easy integration into the engine compartment.
 Compared to other eddy current speed measuring systems, the DZ140 offers maximum immunity to interference (EMI), both in test rig operations and on-vehicle testing.
 The DZ140 eddy current measuring system is resistant to oil and dirt, which is a key advantage over optical speed measuring systems.
 This guarantees high precision and reliable measurement results in the harshest environment conditions.
-As an additional feature the system also outputs a temperature reading from the sensor.

 A tri-color LED on the controller indicates when the sensor has reached the ideal distance from the turbocharger blades, which minimizes installation times.
 The system is backwards-compatible with previous sensor models, allowing an easy and quick sensor replacement.
 The sensor is connected to the electronics via a special BNC connector.
 An industrial push-pull connector provides a secure connection between electronics, power supply and signal outputs.